-Labor Day

-Third Day after Christmas
+Memorial Day Day after Christmas Independence Day

-Thanksgiving Day

-Second Day after Christmas
+Second Day after Christmas Labor Day Third Day after Christmas Thanksgiving Day

 Jury/Court Leave

 Upon proof of necessity of jury duty and/or court appearance, pursuant to subpoena or other order of the court, full-time administrative staff shall be granted a leave of absence.
 The College shall have the right to request appropriate authorities to relieve such employee of jury duty or court appearance in any manner permitted by law.
 This article shall not apply to any situation where the administrative staff is a party to the court action.